 8. Alternating Lunges

 Step forward with your right leg and lower down just before your opposite knee touches the ground.
 Then, push through your heel to return to the standing position before performing the lunge with your left leg.
-Alternate between the right and left leg so that each one has done 10 reps and you can perform 3 sets of this.
+Alternate between the right and left leg so that each one has done 10 reps.
+Shoot for 3 sets.

 9. Jump Squats